toolsforexperiments/labcore/docs/instruments/instrumentmonitoring.md

 $ instrumentserver -c serverConfig.yml --gui False
 ```

-You should start the instrumentserver using the above commmand in no GUI mode first.
+You should start the instrumentserver using the above commmand in no GUI mode first (to improve stability).
 Then, you can use the following detached mode if you wish to use the GUI:

 ```bash
 $ instrumentserver-detached